City-of-Helsinki/helfi-hakuvahti/README.md

 ### Core
 `ENVIRONMENT` Either `production`, `staging` or `dev`.
 This is used by Sentry and/or other services that need environment info.

-`FASTIFY_PORT` Port where Hakuvahti runs (for example `3000`).
-If you change the envvar, remember to update Dockerfile and compose.yaml.
+`FASTIFY_PORT` Port where Hakuvahti runs.
+Do not change this.

 ### Website
 `BASE_URL` Website that uses Hakuvahti (for example https://www.hel.fi)